smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ③ Sort by modification date, name by name (upward, downward).

-④ You can know the date of modification.
+④ Check the date of latest update.

 ⑤ Go to the "View Template Details" page.